unverbuggt/mkdocs-encryptcontent-plugin/README.md

 {%- endfor %}
 ```

-For example, in your theme template, you can use conditional check to add custom class :
+For example, you can use conditional check to add a custom class:

 ```jinja
 <a {% if nav_item.encrypted %}class="mkdocs-encrypted-class"{% endif %}href="{{ nav_item.url|url }}">{{ nav_item.title }}</a>